Insurance Claim Glossary: Plain English Definitions

 - CDI (California Department of Insurance)

 - The state agency that regulates insurance companies.
-You can file a complaint when your insurer violates regulations.
+An insured may file a complaint when they believe an insurer has violated claims-handling regulations.
 Read more

 - Claim

-- Your formal request to the insurer to pay for a covered loss.
-Once filed, it appears on your CLUE report for 7 years.
+- A formal request to the insurer to pay for a covered loss.
+Reported claims commonly appear on the insured's CLUE report (see next entry).

 - CLUE Report